leonawicz/tabr/README.md

 I was hopeful that the next version of `tabr` would be able to leverage a new, native bend engraver in LilyPond, but it appears that on the LilyPond side this development has not progressed since I last checked.

 Look forward to a separate collection of articles under a music programming heading that introduce many of the new functions.
-I just haven't had time to put this together yet.
+I just haven't had time to put these together yet.

 Reference
 ---------